 Class and Caste structure-

 G.S Ghurye in his polemical work had stratified the Indian society into different segments and established the functioning of different divisions by calling each division a caste.
-According to him, caste system is a very intrinsic part of the Indian society. stratification of society into different caste groups led to the emergence of two antagonistic extreme classes.
+According to him, caste system is a very intrinsic part of the Indian society.
+This stratification of society into different caste groups led to the emergence of two antagonistic extreme classes.
 The people of the lower castes were always subject to exploitation by the upper castes.
 As the upper castes enjoyed a certain degree of influence and respectability in the society, the lower castes not being the owner of such powers and privileges, were subject to victimization on account of their vulnerability.
-As a result of this, the people undergo economic deprivation and status frustration.
-This victimization alienates them from the main stream society and in order to be de-victimized and be free from this vicious cycle, they get drawn into illegitimate opportunity structures.
-In the process of seeking prospects in the unexplored land, they create fertile grounds for traffickers to exploit them.
+As a result of this, the people undergo monetary deficiency and status hindrance.
+This oppression estranges them from the main stream society and in order to be de-victimized and be free from this vicious cycle, they get drained into illicit opportunity arrangements.
+In the progression of pursuing scenarios in the unmapped land, they create fertile grounds for traffickers to exploit them.
 In addition to this, people from lower classes are hired as domestic laborers and agriculture help.
 They are subject to the pleasure of the dominant class in order to make their living.
-Moreover the existence of structural inequalities on caste and class basis is perpetuated by less bureaucratization and more feudalism.
-There is less rule of law, natural justice is not respected, and political violence is resorted to in order to enforce structural fragmentation, crushing the demands of the weaker section brutally13 and exposing them to the evil intentions of the traffickers.
+Moreover the existence of structural inequalities on caste and class basis is preserved by less bureaucratization and more feudalism.
+There is less rule of law, natural justice is not appreciated, and political violence is resorted to in order to enforce structural shattering, crushing the demands of the feebler section brutally and exposing them to the evil intentions of the traffickers.

 Gender Based Discrimination: